DelphiWorlds/HowTo/Solutions/DeployedFilesUpdates/Readme.md

 Of course, `CopyDocuments` should be called **before access to the updated files is required**, e.g. an appropriate place might be in the `OnCreate` event of the main form.

+Note that the above examples are just that: **examples**.
+In your project, you will have used Deployment Manager to deploy files to the device.
+For those files that you wish to always be updated, call `CopyDocuments` in the manner described above.

 ## Warning

 **Do not use this method if the file in the location that it is deployed to is changed by the app, as those changes will be lost**.
 That is unless the changes can actually be safely discarded.